Major prion protein: Structure

-PrP is highly conserved through mammals, lending credence to application of conclusions from test animals such as mice.
-Comparison between primates is especially similar, ranging from 92.9-99.6% similarity in amino acid sequences.
-The human protein structure consists of a globular domain with three α-helices and a two-strand antiparallel β-sheet, an NH2-terminal tail, and a short COOH-terminal tail.
+PrP is highly conserved in mammals, lending credence to conclusions derived from experimental animals such as mice.
+In primates, PrP ranges from 92.9% to 99.6% similarity in amino acid sequences.

+The 3-dimensional structure of human PrP consists of a globular domain with three α-helices and a two-strand antiparallel β-sheet, an NH2-terminal tail, and a short COOH-terminal tail.
 A glycophosphatidylinositol (GPI) membrane anchor at the COOH-terminal tethers PrP to cell membranes, and this proves to be integral to the transmission of conformational change; secreted PrP lacking the anchor component is unaffected by the infectious isoform.

 The primary sequence of PrP is 253 amino acids long before post-translational modification.
 Signal sequences in the amino- and carboxy- terminal ends are removed posttranslationally, resulting in a mature length of 208 amino acids.
 For human and golden hamster PrP, two glycosylated sites exist on helices 2 and 3 at Asn181 and Asn197.
 Murine PrP has glycosylation sites as Asn180 and Asn196.
 A disulfide bond exists between Cys179 of the second helix and Cys214 of the third helix (human PrPC numbering).

 PrP messenger RNA contains a pseudoknot structure (prion pseudoknot), which is thought to be involved in regulation of PrP protein translation.

 Ligand-binding

-The mechanism for conformational conversion to the scrapie isoform is speculated to be an elusive ligand-protein, but, so far, no such compound has been identified.
+The conformational conversion of PrP to the scrapie isoform has been speculated to be linked to an elusive ligand-protein, but, so far, no such agent has been identified.
 However, a large body of research has developed on candidates and their interaction with the PrPC.

 Copper, zinc, manganese, and nickel are confirmed PrP ligands that bind to its octarepeat region.
 Ligand binding causes a conformational change with unknown effect.
 Heavy metal binding at PrP has been linked to resistance to oxidative stress arising from heavy metal toxicity.

 PrPC (normal cellular) isoform

-Although the precise function of PrP is not yet known, it is possibly involved in the transport of ionic copper to cells from the surrounding environment.
+The precise function of PrP is not yet known.
+It may play a role in the transport of ionic copper into cells from the surrounding environment.
 Researchers have also proposed roles for PrP in cell signaling or in the formation of synapses.
 PrPC attaches to the outer surface of the cell membrane by a glycosylphosphatidylinositol anchor at its C-terminal Ser231.

-Prion protein contains five octapeptide repeats with sequence PHGGGWGQ (though the first repeat has the slightly-modified, histidine-deficient sequence PQGGGGWGQ).
+PrP contains five octapeptide repeats with sequence PHGGGWGQ (though the first repeat has the slightly modified, histidine-deficient sequence PQGGGGWGQ).
 This is thought to generate a copper-binding domain via nitrogen atoms in the histidine imidazole side-chains and deprotonated amide nitrogens from the 2nd and 3rd glycines in the repeat.
 The ability to bind copper is, therefore, pH-dependent.
 NMR shows copper binding results in a conformational change at the N-terminus.